mrusse/Slsk-Upload-Stats-Tracker/README.md

 # User stats

 From the user stats page you can view all the users who have downloaded from you.
 For each user the program logs all their downloads and sorts them by folder.
 There are a few different sorting options and a search bar.
 The search works on anything in the whole database (username, folder, filename etc).
 You can remove any item from the database by selecting it and clicking the "Remove Selected" button.

 Anything you select in the database (users, folders, or files) will show stats and information on the selected item in the top right.
-Tracked stats are things like: number of times a folder or file has been downloaded, last user to download a folder, added up total size in kilobytes of a users downloads, and much more.
+Tracked stats are things like: number of times a folder or file has been downloaded, last user to download a folder, added up total size in kilobytes of a user's downloads, and much more.

 ![user stats page](https://i.imgur.com/AyAXMbJ.png)

 # How to add data and start using the program

-The first thing you need to do when launching the program for the first time is initilize your settings.
+The first thing you need to do when launching the program for the first time is initialize your settings.
 You need to choose a place to save the database that will be built as well as add the location of all the folders you are sharing in soulseek.
-Heres an example of my settings page.
+Here's an example of my settings page.

 ![settings page](https://i.imgur.com/GTWwqzn.png)